leilaicruz/example-workshop-online/index.md

 {% endcomment %}

 <h2 id="setup">Setup</h2>
-<h3>Installation instructions</h3>

 <p>
+  To participate in a
+  {% if site.carpentry == "swc" %}
+  Software Carpentry
+  {% elsif site.carpentry == "dc" %}
+  Data Carpentry
+  {% elsif site.carpentry == "lc" %}
+  Library Carpentry
+  {% endif %}
+  workshop,
-  To participate in this workshop, you will need to install <a href="https://datacarpentry.org/ecology-workshop/setup-r-workshop.html">
+  you will need access to software as described below.
-    the software described at the lesson material setup pages</a>.
+  In addition, you will need an up-to-date web browser.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors